Michigan Schools and Government Credit Union

-The Michigan Schools and Government Credit Union (MSGCU) is headquartered in Clinton Township, Michigan, and has a membership size of more than 137,000 and assets of over $3 billion as of December 2021.
+The Michigan Schools and Government Credit Union (MSGCU) is headquartered in Clinton Township, Michigan, and has a membership size of more than 137,000 and assets of over $3.7 billion.
 MSGCU was founded in 1954 and is a not-for-profit financial institution, which is owned and operated by its members.
 The credit union is regulated under the authority of the National Credit Union Administration (NCUA), which means its members' deposits are federally insured up to $250,000.

-Michigan Schools and Government Credit Union currently has 17 branches located throughout Macomb, Oakland, and Wayne counties.
+Michigan Schools and Government Credit Union currently has 22 branches located throughout Macomb, Oakland, Wayne, and Washtenaw counties.
 It also belongs to the CO-OP Network of ATMs and Credit Union Service Centers.
 This network allows members to utilize more than 30,000 surcharge-free ATMs and 5,600 Service Centers nationwide.

 Membership

 MSGCU is open to all who reside, are employed, worship, or attend an educational institution in any county within the State of Michigan.